 The brake: the article-78 global cap

-The sum of the health, education and rent deductions (among others) has a ceiling that depends on taxable income: no limit up to €8,059; a flat €1,000 above €80,000; and, in between, a formula sliding from €2,500 down to €1,000.
+The sum of the health, education, rent, invoice-IVA and tax-benefit deductions (PPR included) has a ceiling that depends on taxable income: no limit up to €8,059; a flat €1,000 above €80,000; in between, a formula sliding from €2,500 down to €1,000.
 For couples the halved income counts; with three or more dependants the ceiling rises 5% per dependant.
 Dependants and general family expenses sit outside this cap.

 Refund or a bill